zoujiaqing/Signal-Server/README.md

     2.2.
 If Java isn’t installed, you will be prompted with different versions to install. `sudo apt install openjdk-VERSION-jre-headless` the latest openjdk version listed there

-3. Manually install the latest version of Maven - apt installs an older version
+3. Manually install the latest version of Maven

     3.1.
 [Download the latest `maven-apache-VERSION-bin.zip`](https://maven.apache.org/download.cgi?)